Can’t stop spitting during pregnancy? Read on.

 Well, when I got pregnant with Oliver, my morning sickness seemed to start right when I took that first pregnancy test – it was one of the first very early pregnancy signs I had!

-And with that morning sickness came something that even worse.
+And with that morning sickness came something that was even worse.

 But usually, it doesn’t bother me.
 Thankfully.